infinitered/ignite/docs/advanced-guides/how-to-contribute.md

-# How To Contribute to Ignite 2.0
+# How to Contribute to Ignite

 First, thanks for reading this.

-This is the quick & dirty version on how to get your development environment setup and ready for PRs to Ignite.
+This is the quick & dirty version on how to get your development environment setup and ready for submitting pull requests to Ignite.

-We're on the `master` branch, so when you fork this repo, you can open PRs against `master.
-This is all default so nothing changes.
+As you would expect, the `master` branch is Ignite's production branch.
+When you fork this repo, you can open pull requests against `master`.
+This is all common practice open source development, nothing surprising here.

-## Required Tools
+## Requirements

-* Node 7
+* Node 7.6+
-* NPM 4 (comes with Node 7)
+* NPM 4 (ships with Node 7)

 ## Getting Started

-Head over to https://github.com/infinitered/ignite and hit that shiny Fork button in the top right.
+Head over to [https://github.com/infinitered/ignite](https://github.com/infinitered/ignite) and hit that shiny Fork button in the top right.

 Next clone it and setup the dependencies.